Sydney producer Khaled Rohaim has worked with Ariana Grande, Juice WRLD and Ty Dolla, The Kid LAROI and OneFour.

 "It was a real joy to be able to present the award to Khaled in our Sydney office, and the New Zealand team is looking forward to celebrating with Te Whiti in Auckland soon.” said APRA AMCOS CEO Dean Ormston.

 Rohaim, Warbrick, Audino and Hughes join an esteemed list of recipients: Nat Dunn (for MARSHMELLO’S ‘Friends’), Dean Lewis and Jon Hume (for ‘Be Alright’), Flume (for ‘Never Be Like You’), Jake Mason, Ivan Khatchoyan, and Lance Ferguson (for Cookin’ On 3 Burners ‘This Girl’), Starley and P-Money (for ‘Call On Me’), Troye Sivan and Alex Hope (for ‘Youth’), Tones And I (for ‘Dance Monkey’), 5 Seconds of Summer (for 'Youngblood'), Georgi Kay, Ivan Gough, Aden Forte and Josh Soon (for 'In My Mind'), Vance Joy (for 'Riptide'), Gotye (for 'Somebody That I Used to Know'), VASSY (for 'Bad') and more including Sia, Joel Little, and Sarah Aarons for multiple works.
 See the full list.

-The 1,000,000,000 List takes into account streaming numbers from all major services including Spotify, Apple Music, YouTube, YouTube Music, Vevo, Amazon, and more.
+The 1,000,000,000 List takes into account streaming numbers from major services Spotify, Apple Music and YouTube.
 It is the first award of its kind to recognise a songwriter’s achievement.